Skip to content

 1. Connect Your Data

-Connect your Google BigQuery projects through Settings → BigQuery.
-Kyomi will automatically index your datasets and tables to help the AI understand your data.
+Kyomi will automatically index your tables and columns to help the AI understand your data.

 2. Start Chatting